maulikbhai1/coinsureui/README.md

 4. For production, you can do rake assets:precompile RAILS_ENV=production
 5. bundle exec rails s

+View a working version of this UI at https://coopex.market/trading/igeth If it tells you to log in, just try the link again.

 # To do:
-## Tradingview integration, de-caffeinate, full conversion to angular/react (angular branch is just for modeling and is non-functional), loading subset of order book for scalability
+## `Tradingview integration, de-caffeinate, full conversion to angular/react (angular branch is just for modeling and is non-functional), loading subset of order book for scalability`